SJakubinek/AMIGA-BASIC-Programs/README.md

 ## zahlenraten
 Usually you had to guess the number the computer picked.
 I made it the opposite way.
 Yes, you can cheat.
 But why you should cheat?!

+## taschenrechner
+I got into school and sadly we weren't adding numbers or substracting or whatever.
+No, instead we had to paint circles around things that were of the same type and count them.
+Boring!
+At home I wrote this little program, which I later may or may not have used for my homework. ;)

+## timer
+This small timer uses frames to calculate the time a program, loop or whatever needed to be executed.
+It's not that accurate as it uses the frames for refreshing the TV.
+The timer I created is for Germany as it uses 50Hz instead of the 60Hz used in the USA.
+Also keep in mind that the frames are decreased.
+So sometimes you end up with a negative number, when it starts again after 65535.
+Created in 08/2024 for fun

+## primzahlen
+This is just the sieve of Eratosthenes.
+Nothing special.
+The variable N can't be higher than 2851 on a machine with 16kB RAM.
+Created in 08/2024 for fun

 # How to use
 Type them in on the real machine or your prefered emulator.